gem5/website/_pages/community/events/boot-camp-latin-america-2024.md

 * Boot camp: **November 25th-November 30th 2024**

+## Scholarships

+It's not confirmed yet, but we may have scholarships to (at least partially) cover travels and stay in Buenos Aires during the course.

+**Fill out the form to let us know you want to attend** and if you are going to need a scholarship to do so: [Form](https://forms.gle/qYZmxKat1MvPq2qw5)

 ## What should attendees expect?

 There will be 5 full days of workshop activities centered around learning gem5.